 Facebook (NASDAQ:FB) sparked the lion’s share of controversies among tech firms.
 It’s no coincidence that many of the commission’s forwarded guidelines appear to address Facebook and its litany of problems.
 Nevertheless, FB is one of the top AI stocks on the rise this year, and it deserves a second look.

 I get it: Facebook inadvertently allowed fake news and Russian trolls to proliferate across its network.
 The mainstream media also exposed some grave user-privacy violations.
-Yet FB stock is up nearly 35% year to date.
-This enthusiasm is largely due to the underlying company’s unprecedented scope and influence.
+Yet FB stock is up 41% in 2019 This enthusiasm is largely due to the underlying company’s unprecedented scope and influence.

 But another factor drives FB stock, and that’s artificial intelligence.
-Recently, the company released an AI-based population map of the African continent.
+Earlier this year, the company released an AI-based population map of the African continent.
 Designed to highlight areas of great humanitarian need, such technology will help government and charitable organizations effectively deliver aid.